 A disciple (student trying to gain greater discipline) will also read the same passage repeatedly over time and continue to gain deeper insight from it as God determines to provide new levels of knowledge.
 So with His Spirit’s guidance the Bible is a preschool primer and most advanced degree reference.

-An example of this is the very short section of the book of Genesis about Adam and Eve in the Garden of Eden.
+Also consider the very short section of the book of Genesis about Adam and Eve in the Garden of Eden.
 The basic lesson is about the cost of ignoring God’s good advice and doing something selfish instead.
 Reading the passage repeatedly over time causes a disciple to start wondering why God created a serpent being that could communicate with Adam and Eve, why God allowed the serpent to enter the Garden, why God made the forbidden fruit seem so attractive, and why didn’t God warn Adam and Eve more specifically about the techniques the serpent would use to deceive them (first the serpent acts confused and appeals to Eve for help with understanding God’s rule, then the serpent quickly switches to attacking God’s motives and appealing to Eve’s imagination about the usefulness of the fruit and her curiosity about how God thinks and does things).
 A disciple eventually begins to understand that God wanted Adam and Eve to enjoy their innocence with Him in the Garden which included being ignorant about how evil operates, but He also wanted to create beings with the free will to choose to love or reject Him.
 This means there has to be an appealing temptation to make a bad choice, or there would be no actual free will.
 God made the rule about the forbidden fruit very clear, and in fact required the serpent to make Eve remember and speak the rule to the serpent right before she chose to break it.
 So God was fair with Adam and Eve, ultimately the lesson is about the serious responsibility of how we use our free will, and what happens when we decide to not be accountable to our relationship with God and instead choose to make decisions that appeal to our carnal nature.

 Bible believers will sometimes refer to the Bible incorrectly because it seems to fit with Christian values well, even though it may be a misinterpretation of the context that the verse is part of.
 As long as God’s Spirit is leading the person into this understanding, it is acceptable for a time, but a disciple will always be willing to reassess their interpretation as they gain more knowledge and wisdom from God.

-Similar to the idea of misinterpretation is the issue of adding ideas to the Bible that are not in the text but seem to offer Christian understanding of what God is actually teaching.
-For example, in Genesis chapter six God tells Noah to build an ark to save his family and the different animal species from the impending destruction of the world.
+Another example is in Genesis chapter six where God tells Noah to build an ark to save his family and the different animal species from His impending destruction of the world.
 Frequently people will describe the event to include discussions between Noah and his neighbors about what is going to happen, so that the people will have a last chance to repent.
 The idea is that God is fair (which is true, but by His standards of fairness, not ours), and since the people reject Noah’s warning, it is fair for God to destroy them with a flood.
-The problem is there are no actual verses in the text about God telling Noah to be a prophet (like He did with Jonah) or any specific statements from Noah to his neighbors about what is going to happen to them.
+The problem is there are no actual verses in the text about God telling Noah to be a prophet (like He did with Jonah) or any specific statements from Noah to his neighbors about what is going to happen to them (also see Matthew 24:38-39).
 The text clearly states that God knew the hearts of the people and that they would never accept Him as their God, so no guidance or debate was necessary (see “avon” above to understand why some people want to envision a last-chance entreaty from God here that did not occur).